-12. If you think your ears popping on take off is bad, imagine what flight would be without pressurized cabins.
-However, the first commercial airliner with pressurized cabin appeared only in 1938 in the shape of Boeing 307 Stratoliner.
-Only ten of those were made, though – the honor of first widely used commercial passenger airliner was the Lockheed Constellation, launched in 1943.
+12. If you think your ears popping on take-off is bad, imagine what flight would be without pressurized cabins.
+However, the first commercial airliner with a pressurized cabin appeared only in 1938 in the shape of Boeing 307 Stratoliner.
+Only ten of those were made, though – the honor of the first widely used commercial passenger airliner was the Lockheed Constellation, launched in 1943.

 13. Getting lost at an airport is a drag.
 Getting lost at King Fahd International Airport is a tragedy/adventure.
-Its 780 square kilometres large, holding the Guinness World Record for being the largest in the world.
-Its larger than Bahrain, which I’m sure the Bahrainis love to hear about.
+Its 780 square kilometers large, holding the Guinness World Record for being the largest in the world.
+It’s larger than Bahrain, which I’m sure the Bahrainis love to hear about.